Patient education: General travel advice (Beyond the Basics)

 There is a tool available through Massachusetts General Hospital that lets you enter your age and where you plan to travel then provides tips including a checklist of things to do before, during, and after your trip.
 The information is based on recommendations from the Centers for Disease Control and Prevention (CDC).
 To use this tool, go to the Global TravelEpiNet website.

 Once a clinician has assessed your travel plans and overall health, he or she can provide information about the health risks that could be encountered and can give advice for minimizing these risks.

 Vaccines — Vaccines recommended for travel are discussed in detail in a separate topic review.
-(See "Patient information: Vaccines for travel (The Basics)".)
+(See "Patient education: Vaccines for travel (The Basics)".)

 Food and water precautions — Several infections can be acquired by ingesting contaminated food and water, including infectious diarrhea (travelers' diarrhea), hepatitis A, typhoid fever, and, less commonly, trichinellosis.
-(See "Patient information: Food poisoning (food-borne illness) (Beyond the Basics)".)
+(See "Patient education: Food poisoning (foodborne illness) (Beyond the Basics)".)

 In areas where sanitation and personal hygiene are poor, food and water precautions are essential for reducing the risk of these infections.
 These precautions will be most effective when they are used on a daily basis.

 Tap water that looks safe to drink can carry infection-causing organisms, but boiling the water for three minutes, followed by cooling, can kill these organisms.
 Alternatively, a number of filtration devices or chemical disinfection agents (eg, iodine or chlorine tablets) can be used.

 Travelers can reduce the risk of infection by using the following precautions:

 ●Do not drink or brush the teeth with unboiled tap water.

 ●Do not drink beverages that contain ice made from unboiled tap water.